pouchdb/pouchdb/docs/_posts/2015-02-03-fix-up-look-sharp.md

 ### PouchDB-Inspector

-[Martin de Vries](https://twitter.com/commandoline) has taken the awesome work done by the CouchDB Fauxton team and wrapped fauxton up in Firefox and Chrome plugins so you inspect your local data in each browser.
+[Martin de Vries](https://twitter.com/commandoline) has taken the awesome work done by the CouchDB Fauxton team and wrapped Fauxton up in Firefox and Chrome plugins so you can inspect your local data in each browser.

  * [Install as Firefox Addon](https://addons.mozilla.org/firefox/addon/pouchdb-inspector/) - [Github](https://github.com/marten-de-vries/pouchdb-fauxton-firefox-addon)
  * [Install from Chrome Web Store](https://chrome.google.com/webstore/detail/pouchdb-inspector/hbhhpaojmpfimakffndmpmpndcmonkfa) - [Github](https://github.com/marten-de-vries/pouchdb-fauxton-chrome-extension)

 ### PouchDB-Find

-A few months ago Cloudant released a preview of [Mango](https://github.com/cloudant/mango), a MongoDB inspired query api for Cloudant and CouchDB.
-The MapReduce API exposed by CouchDB has long been a source of confusion for developers and this will hopefully provide a more natural way to query data held within CouchDB / PouchDB.
+A few months ago Cloudant released a preview of [Mango](https://github.com/cloudant/mango), a MongoDB-inspired query API for Cloudant and CouchDB.
+The MapReduce API exposed by CouchDB has long been a source of confusion for developers, and this will hopefully provide a more natural way to query data held within CouchDB / PouchDB.

 Nolan Lawson took on the mantle and has developed an implementation of Mango for PouchDB.
-It is currently in beta and you can try it out [as a plugin ](https://github.com/nolanlawson/pouchdb-find), try the [live demo](http://nolanlawson.github.io/pouchdb-find/) or even test it by installing [PouchDB-Server](https://github.com/pouchdb/pouchdb-server).
+It is currently in beta, and you can try it out [as a plugin](https://github.com/nolanlawson/pouchdb-find), try the [live demo](http://nolanlawson.github.io/pouchdb-find/) or even test it by installing [PouchDB-Server](https://github.com/pouchdb/pouchdb-server).

 ### In other news

-The excellent team at [CozyCloud](https://www.cozycloud.cc/) have been working on a web based email application that you can run on a personal server based on PouchDB and ReactJS @ [https://www.npmjs.com/package/emails](https://www.npmjs.com/package/emails).
-Yours truly will be speaking about PouchDB and the offline web at [Web Rebels in Oslo](https://www.webrebels.org/speakers#daleharvey) and the [Hood.ie](http://hood.ie/) team are working on 1. [migrating their data storage to PouchDB](https://github.com/hoodiehq/wip-hoodie-store-on-pouchdb) and also [extracting some of PouchDB's test setup to be reusable](https://github.com/gr2m/testmate) contributions and discussion always welcome.
+The excellent team at [CozyCloud](https://www.cozycloud.cc/) have been working on a web-based email application that you can run on a personal server based on PouchDB and ReactJS @ [https://www.npmjs.com/package/emails](https://www.npmjs.com/package/emails).
+Yours truly will be speaking about PouchDB and the offline web at [Web Rebels in Oslo](https://www.webrebels.org/speakers#daleharvey) and the [Hood.ie](http://hood.ie/) team are working on 1. [migrating their data storage to PouchDB](https://github.com/hoodiehq/wip-hoodie-store-on-pouchdb) and 2. [extracting some of PouchDB's test setup to be reusable](https://github.com/gr2m/testmate).
+Contributions and discussion always welcome.

 ## Release Changes